VedantPadhy/VedantPadhy-ElevateLabs_Internship_Task-1/README.md

 Standardized country names, including handling multiple countries in a single row, by splitting entries, mapping them to short codes (e.g., 'India' → 'IN'), and rejoining them.

-Removed duplicate rows using .drop_duplicates() to maintain data integrity.
+Removed duplicate rows using .drop_duplicates() to maintain data integrity but the code is present as there is no duplicate values in the dataset but i have still mentioned the code in the source file.

 Dropped unnecessary columns like country_cleaned and country_code after standardization.